 Not so brief

-An average briefcase fits $1 million worth of $100 notes.
-You’d have to stock up on 50 briefcases to store this Oz Lotto prize.
+An average briefcase fits $1 million worth of $100 notes, meaning you’d need 50 briefcases to store a $50 million Oz Lotto prize.

 A load of trucks

 With the average semi-trailer weighing in at 36 tonnes, it would take four and a half of these trucks to match the weight of $50 million in $2 coins.

 The long win

 If you put $50 million worth of $100 notes end to end, it would form a line long enough to lap the length of Bondi Beach 79 times!

 It would take one billion five-cent pieces to make up $50 million.
 That amount of coins would weigh 15,500 tonnes — much heavier than the Eiffel Tower, which weighs in at only 10,100 tonnes.

 A stack of $100 notes worth $50 million would rise up 70 metres tall.
 That’s about ten times as tall as a giraffe!